Generic Name: lamivudine (la MIV yoo deen)

 See also: Side effects (in more detail)

 Other drugs may interact with lamivudine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Some drugs should not be used together with lamivudine.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Epivir-HBV (lamivudine)